crowdsourcing-class/crowdsourcing-class.github.io/final-project-part1.md

 ###Step 5: Create video pitches for each of your 3 ideas

 You should produce a 90 second to 2 minute video for each of your ideas.
-The video should include slides that describe your project.
+The video should include slides that describe your project, along with a narrative that explains the project in an exciting, cogent way.

 * The first slide should include the name of your project, and a logo that denotes what happens in your project.
 You can create a logo using the awesome icons from [the NounProject](http://thenounproject.com).
 * The slides should clearly explain what your project idea is, and how it relates to the themes of the class.
 What problem does it solve?
 How does it use crowdsourcing?
 Who is your crowd?